 User Identification

 The identification of target users is crucial to a successful implementation of a new product.
 This not only allows to design the product based on the needs of the end user but also provides various stakeholders with valuable information.
 The definition of a target user acts as the base for the subsequent development process.
 Depicted in Table XX, two target users are presented.
-Informal recyclers as well as the Tavern Mamas will work with the product on site and act as the main users, daily interacting with the proposed design.
+Informal recyclers as well as the Tavern Mamas will work with the product on site and act as the main users, interacting daily with the proposed design.
 For this reason, the design will be specifically adjusted with these parties in the focus.

 Mission Statement